aeternity/protocol/serializations.md

 ]
 ```

-All binaries are serialized as it follows:
+All binaries are serialized as follows:

 ##### Contracts' state tree
 ```